surendrareddy99/Book-Recommendation-System/README.md

 Ensure your dataset is uploaded to Amazon S3 in the appropriate bucket.
 Your dataset file should be accessible at s3://book-recommendation-system-dataset/books.csv.

 4.Set Up Environment Variables (if necessary): Configure any AWS access keys and S3 bucket details as environment variables or directly in your code if not managed by IAM roles.

 Usage
 To start the application, run the following command:

 python app.py
-The app should start locally on http://127.0.0.1:5000.
+The app should start locally on your computer.
 Open a browser and go to this address to use the Book Recommendation System.

 File Structure
 app.py: The main Flask application file that runs the recommendation system.